 Since 1965 bitter hatred and animosity has reigned between two families, namely that of Indrasen's and the Reddys, which results in the death of Indrasen's dad, and his two uncles, one of ...
 See full summary »

-Balu (Pawan Kalyan) falls in love with a girl at first sight and can't know about her at first time.
-Later she herself meets him because of her hobby of collecting autographs from people ...
+Balu (Pawan Kalyan) falls in love with a girl at first sight but can't find a way to get to know her.
+He can't believe his luck when she approaches him, because her hobby is collecting the ...
 See full summary »

 3 of 12 people found this review helpful.

 Was this review helpful to you?